Question

 Apache Flink's Kubernetes HA

-Apache Flink's Kubernetes HA can be activated by following Flink configuration:
+Apache Flink's Kubernetes HA can be activated by the following Flink configuration:

 high-availability: org.apache.flink.kubernetes.highavailability.KubernetesHaServicesFactory high-availability.storageDir: /path/to/ha/store kubernetes.cluster-id: cluster-id